 Among the arguments that show if the law of buying and selling currencies is punished with gold and silver or dinars and dirhams, it is done in cash and without the slightest debt or lending money in Islam.

-Here are some propositions that demonstrate this law.
+Here are some propositions that demonstrate forex law in Islam.

 “Gold is sold for gold.
 Silver is sold for silver.
 Wheat is sold for wheat.
 Sya’ir (a type of wheat) is sold as sya’ir.
 Palm is sold as palm.
 And salt is sold with salt, (the measure/scale) must be the same and cash.
 Whoever adds or asks for additional then he has done usury.
 The giver and receiver in this case are the same. “